Skip to content

 A comparison showing a distressed man with a paint roller next to a wall with peeling, cracked paint (wrong way), and a female contractor pointing to a stucco color swatch and trowel (right way).

-Painting stucco is often a mistake.
-It covers the beautiful texture, seals the pores, and creates a lifetime maintenance cycle of peeling and chipping.
+Painting traditional stucco with standard exterior acrylic paint is often a massive mistake.
+It covers up the beautiful natural sand texture, permanently seals the pores, and initiates a lifetime maintenance cycle of peeling, scraping, and repainting.
 But what if you hate the color of your home?

-You can change the color of traditional stucco without painting it.
-The solution lies in Cementitious Stains (Fog Coats) and penetrating dyes.
-These materials soak into the wall rather than sitting on top, preserving the breathability and texture of the masonry.
+You can change the color of traditional cement stucco without painting it.
+The professional solution lies in Cementitious Stains (commonly known as Fog Coats).
+These materials soak directly into the wall rather than sitting on top as a film, preserving the breathability and raw texture of the masonry.
 This guide explains how to recolor your home the right way.

 1. The "Water Test": Are You Eligible?

-Before you buy material, you must determine if your stucco is porous.
-Stains work by absorption.
+Before you buy any material, you must determine if your stucco is physically porous.
+Fog coats and stains only work by absorption.

-It darkens immediately?
-Your wall is open-pore cement.
-You can stain/fog coat it.
+• It darkens and absorbs immediately?
+Your wall is open-pore traditional cement.
+You are eligible to stain or fog coat it.

 Free Assessment